Kush2004agar/Grammar-scoring-engine/README.md

    pip install -r requirements.txt python -m spacy download en_core_web_sm
    ```
-   *Note: You'll need Java for grammar checking and FFmpeg for audio.
-There are guides in the repo if you get stuck.*
+   You'll also need Java (for grammar checking) and FFmpeg (for audio).
+There are guides in the repo if you get stuck.

 3. **Add your data**
    - Put audio files in `data/train_audio/` and `data/test_audio/`